 - 1. To ensure that children requiring intimate care receive such care in a timely and respectful manner, and in a way that enables them to feel safe and secure. - 2.
 To ensure that children are treated as individuals and in such a way that protects their privacy and dignity. - 3.
 To permit and promote the greatest level of self-care and independence for each child. - 4.
 To ensure that staff providing intimate care have the necessary guidance and support to enable them to carry out their responsibilities effectively. - 5.
 To ensure that parents / carers are clear about the school's approach, and have confidence that the school will act in the child's best interests. - 6.
+Wherever possible, school will always work with parents and local health visitors to ensure that children are potty trained before starting Nursery.
+However, where this is not possible, school will continue to support families if a child needs additional support. - 7.
 To fulfil the school's obligations under the Disability Discrimination Act (DDA) 2005.
 This means that we are committed to ensuring equality of education and opportunity for disabled pupils.
 We aim to develop a culture of inclusion and diversity to enable disabled pupils to participate fully in school life, and will ensure that our policy and procedures for intimate care support the achievement of our aims in relation to disabled pupils.
 (See the school's Disability Equality Scheme for further details).